 Technology is what we make of it.

-Here are 5 of the best apps for prayer:
+Here are the 5 best apps for prayer:

-This is one of the best apps I have found to help with prayer time.
-It has daily Scripture readings for each day of the week.
-I like it because I can read the Bible verses in the morning and then, if I go to church later that day, no matter what day of the week it is, I know I’ll hear those same verses.
-This app also has prayers, a “Saint of the Day,” and a “verse of the day” among other things, although I don’t use those sections quite as much.
+This is one of the best apps I have found to help with prayer time, because it has daily Bible verses for each day of the week.
+I like it because I can read the Bible in the morning and then, if I go to church later that day, I’ll hear those same verses.

 This is my second favorite app.
 It has the entire Bible in several different translations.
 You even have the choice to download the Bible to your device so you can read it without the need for internet or data.

 On of the best features of this app is that it will read the Bible to you.
-If you are someone who enjoys podcasts or listening to something while you drive or take long trips, this can be a wonderful option.
-It’s amazing what you pick up on when you hear the Bible read to you.
-Even when it’s verses you’ve read yourself a hundred times.
+If you enjoy podcasts or listening to something while you drive or take long trips, this can be a wonderful option.
+It’s amazing what you pick up on when you hear the Bible rather than reading it.

 The Rosary is a repetitive prayer during which you focus on the birth, life, death and resurrection of Jesus among other important moments in the life of Jesus.
 It is traditionally a Catholic prayer, but it can be prayed by anyone.